Arvin28/py-qt-log-in-2/README.md

 Hello my freind!

-this Project just have a front and you can use it i hope you enjoy :)
+this Project is a simple log in page and created with Ptyhon i hope you enjoy :)